niishang/MyTime_Tracker/README.md

 Problem - Nana wants to know the amount he has earned based on the number of hours he spends working

 # Algorithm for Time Tracking Program
-Input start date
+Input start date.
-Input start time
+Input start time.
-Input end date
+Input end date.
-Input end time
+Input end time.
 Calculate the number of hours between start time and end time.
-***how is program going to cater for minutes*** Calculate the amount per hour
+***how is program going to cater for minutes***.
+Calculate the amount per hour.
-Store the number of hours and the rate per hour in an excel or csv file
+Store the number of hours and the rate per hour in an excel or csv file.

 # Program Dependencies
 we imported all from tkinter.
 The tkinter package which is the standard python interface to the Tk GUI toolkit.